cottand/web-portfolio/src/assets/markdown/blog/DNSServiceDiscoveryAdblockingNomad.md

 So what does Nomad do that Consul can't now?
 A few things, it turns out.
 I won't list them, but they include stuff like a service mesh, its K/V storage, and **service discovery through DNS**.

 This last item is what I would like to tackle in this post!
+I assume you already have a working Nomad deployment going, and know how to make a job spec for a docker container.

 ## The problem
 I would like to achieve service discovery with **poor man's